 While social anxiety is not a disease, it is a mental health problem that sees people feeling constant, intense anxiety in social situations.
 They fear being laughed at, judged negatively or criticised.
 For some, this applies to most social contexts.
 For others, social anxiety manifests in specific social contexts.
 Public speaking is one of the most common of these.
 For those struggling with social anxiety, everyday activities such as going out with friends, reporting to a work meeting, even shopping can seem intimidating.

-Since anxiety is a response to perceived social ‘threats’, the aim is not to cure it, but to manage it so that it operates positively, continuing to prompt us to avoid risky situations and support our performance but not generating debilitating responses that stop us participating in normal social and work life.
+Since anxiety is a response to perceived social ‘threats’, the aim is not to cure it, but to manage your anxiety it so that it operates positively, continuing to prompt us to avoid risky situations and support our performance but not generating debilitating responses that stop us participating in normal social and work life.
 There are a number of strategies that can be used to manage social anxiety.

 Strategies to manage social anxiety